lvcabral/brs-desktop/docs/how-to-use.md

   - FHD 1080p - Configure display with resolution of 1920x1080
 - TV Overscan Modes - Allows simulation of TV overscan effect
   - Disabled - Shows the entire image with no cropping or guide lines
-  - Guide Lines - Shows guide lines delimiting a potential hidden area by the TV overscan
+  - Guide Lines - Shows a box delimiting a potential hidden area by the TV overscan
   - Enabled - Crops the image to simulate the TV overscan effect
 - BrightScript App Localization - Submenu with all languages available for app localization
 - Web Application Installer - See [documentation](remote-access.md#web-application-installer)